 Add the required VMs:

 During the backup process, Veeam Backup & Replication connects to VMs via the network or the VMware VIX channel (Windows-based VMs only) and examines VM content.
 If applications such as Oracle are detected, Veeam starts application-aware image processing, a special mechanism to maintain applications and database consistency in backups:

-Additionally, as an extension of the methods described above, storage snapshots can be used to reduce the load on VMware, optimize VMware snapshot processing, bring you faster restores and you can more frequently create backups.
-Optionally, you can create in a short frequency crash-consistent storage snapshots.
+Additionally, as an extension of the methods described above, storage snapshots can be used to reduce the load on VMware, optimize VMware snapshot processing, bring you faster restores and allow you to more frequently create backups.
+Optionally, you can create in a short frequency, crash-consistent storage snapshots.
 Crash-consistent processing ensures that the VM data is secured at the same time points from all hard disks to be compatible with Oracle during restore.

-Within a backup strategy, it is common to initiate an image-level backup once a day, and to generate a backup from a crash-consistent snapshot every 10 min depending on the load of your storage system.
-Additionally, it’s suggested to carry out an Oracle Archive Log Backup with RMAN or Veeam Backup & Replication every 5 - 60 min.
+Within a backup strategy, it is common to initiate an image-level backup once a day, and to generate a backup from a crash-consistent snapshot every 10 minutes depending on the load of your storage system.
+Additionally, it’s suggested to carry out an Oracle archive log backup with RMAN or Veeam Backup & Replication every 5 – 60 min.

 Once you complete the Oracle backup job configuration, click Finish to start the backup process:

-Additionally, with the Veeam Explorer for Oracle Restore Wizard, the databases can be recovered to a specific point-in-time or to a specific transaction from image-level backups in combination with Archive Logs backups.
-Here you can decide flexibly depending on the situation.
+Additionally, with the Veeam Explorer for Oracle Restore Wizard, the databases can be recovered to a specific point-in-time or to a specific transaction from image-level backups in combination with archive log backups.
+Here you can decide depending on the situation.